Provide Certified Technical Skills Training

 - Standardized and graded or monitored independently by a subject matter expert;

-Technical certification programs provide the following for:
+Technical certification programs provide the incarcerated individual with the following:

 - Validation of the attainment of job skills needed for employability